 In connection with the consummation of the December 2022 Offering, the Company issued an aggregate of 504,000 units (the "Units") and 36,000 pre-funded units (the "Pre-Funded Units") at an effective public offering price of \$14.00 per Unit, resulting in net proceeds of approximately \$6.4 million.
-Each Unit consists of (i) one share (the "Shares") of common stock, par value \$0.0001 per share ("Common Stock"), (ii) one Series A Warrant (the "Series A Warrants"), and (iii) one Series B Warrant (the "Series B Warrant (the "Series A Warrants"), and (iii) one Series B Warrant (the "Series B Warrant being exercisable from time to time for one Share of the Company's common stock at an exercise price of \$14.00 per share.
-Each Pre-Funded Unit consists of (i) one pre-funded warrant (the "Pre-Funded Warrants"), each such Pre-Funded Warrant being exercisable from time to time for one Share of the Company's common stock at an exercise price of \$14.00 per share.
-Each Pre-Funded Unit consists of (i) one pre-funded warrant (the "Pre-Funded Warrants"), each such Pre-Funded Warrant being exercisable from time to time for one Share of the Company's common stock at an exercise price of \$14.00 per share.
-Each were immediately for one Share of the Company's common stock, (ii) one Series A Warrant and (iii) one Series B Warrant.
+Each Unit consists of (i) one share (the "Shares") of common stock, par value \$0.0001 per share ("Common Stock"), (ii) one Series A Warrant (the "Series A Warrants"), and (iii) one Series B Warrant (the "Series B Warrants" and, together with the Series A Warrants, the "Warrants"), each such Warrant being exercisable from time to time for one Share of the Company's common stock at an exercise price of \$14.00 per share.
+Each Pre-Funded Unit consists of (i) one pre-funded warrant (the "Pre-Funded Warrants"), each such Pre-Funded Warrant being exercisable from time to time for one Share of the Company's common stock, (ii) one Series A Warrant and (iii) one Series B Warrant.
 The Warrants are immediately exercisable for one Share at an exercise price of \$14.00 per share, and will expire five (5) years after the date of issuance.
-The Pre-Funded Warrants were immediately upon the closing of the December 2022 Offering, resulting in the issuance of 36,000 shares of common stock and additional proceeds of \$3,600 to the Company.
+The Pre-Funded Warrants were immediately exercisable for one Share at an exercise price of \$0.10 per share.
+The Pre-Funded Warrants were exercised immediately upon the closing of the December 2022 Offering, resulting in the issuance of 36,000 shares of common stock and additional proceeds of \$3,600 to the Company.

-The Share and accompanying Warrants included in each Unit were issued separately, and the Pre-Funded Warrant and the accompanying Warrants included in each Pre-Funded Units were issued separately.
+The Share and accompanying Warrants included in each Unit were issued separately, and the Pre-Funded Warrant and the accompanying Warrants included in each Pre-Funded Unit were issued separately.
 The Units and Pre-Funded Units have no stand-alone rights and were not issued or certificated.